gianlucaitachi/homecare_new/README.md

 The script loads `DATABASE_URL` from the environment, applies any pending migrations in order, and records them in the `schema_migrations` table.
 Rerunning the command is safe—it skips migrations that are already applied.

 ## Flutter Mobile App
 The mobile client is a Flutter application that caregivers use in the field to view schedules, receive push notifications, record visit outcomes, and synchronize data with the backend service when connectivity is available.
-The Flutter code lives in the `mobile_app` project directory.
+The Flutter code now lives in the `homecare_app/` project directory.

 ### Prerequisites
 - Flutter SDK 3.19+